-Heavy Rain Flooded Burning Man 2023, Stranding Over 70,000 In The Desert
+Heavy Rain Flooded Burning Man, Stranding Over 70,000 In The Desert

 Earlier estimates had put the Black Rock backlog somewhere between eight to 12 hours in traffic.
 It’s not that bad anymore, but the current gridlock is just what happens when you put about 73,000 people in close proximity for a glorified bonfire and they all decide to bail at once.
 The ensuing traffic jam is a nightmare, and underscores the absurdity of the effort to get away from things like traffic jams and consumer waste.

 Festival organizers expect the evacuation to continue through Wednesday following the flooding and five-mile backlog it created — which was initially greater than usual.
 Traffic jams are not unheard of at Burning Man.
-When the festival concludes, attendees stream out in unison, leading to gridlock on the limited roads leading and out of the Black Rock Desert site.
+When the festival concludes, attendees stream out in unison, leading to gridlock on the limited roads leading in and out of the Black Rock Desert site.

 Despite the rain being unusual, it was not altogether unexpected.
 Heavy localized rain is not as rare as news outlets are implying.
 The conditions that must be met for this situation are more or less all there, and moisture from the Southwest monsoon prompted local authorities to issue flash flood warnings in the area, as well as nearby sections of the California and Nevada desert.